A new class of critical solutions for 1D cubic NLS

-where $I(v)$ is the first term and the $J_*$ are the following source terms.
-Since we will treat each integral's norm independently, we won't be regarding whether its sign is positive or negative.
-We won't either keep the $-$ in the phase as it doesn't affect the computation.
-Thanks to their behavior, the $R_j$ terms will be very easy to treat as well as $J_e$ where we can largely exploit dispersion of the Schrödinger operator:
+where $I(v)$ is the first term and $J_*$ are the following source terms.
+Since we will treat the norm of each integral separatly, we will not be regarding whether they write with $+i$ or $-i$.
+We will not either keep the minus sign in the phase as it doesn't affect the computation.
+Thanks to their behavior, the $R_j$ terms inside $J_b$ and $J_c$ will be very easy to treat, as well as $J_e$ where we can largely exploit dispersion of the Schrödinger operator:

 Then, the fact that there is a phase depending on $j$ or $p$ in some of these integrals will produce a shift after an integration by parts and requires the hypothesis on $\widehat{u_+}/(\cdot + \mathbb Z/2)$.
-Finally, the limiting $1/t^{\frac12}$ decay comes from using dispersion estimates for $J_d$.\\
+Finally, the slowest decay rate $1/t^{\frac12}$ comes from using dispersion estimates for $J_d$.\\

 We want to apply the fixed point theorem on $\phi: X_\delta\rightarrow X_\delta$, where

 with